jaksle/anDiffReg/README.md

 # anDiffReg
-Regression methods for analysing TA-MSD described in the paper XXX.
-Functions are implemented in Julia, Python and Matlab.
+Regression methods for analysing TA-MSD described in the paper XXX in Julia and Python.
+Julia version is the basis, Python is a translation.

-All the necessary functions are shared in `anDiffReg` files.
+All the necessary functions are in `anDiffReg` .jl or .py files.
 Examples of use are in `exampleUse` scripts.